 Virginia Code Section 20-107.3 sets guidelines for how the court may rule on the division of property.
 It includes the following factors:

 The court must consider each spouse’s age and their ability to support themselves outside of the marriage.
+This factor tends to be a concern if the divorce happens later in life.
 The same factors are often involved in the decision to award spousal support or alimony.
 If one spouse is educated, has significant income, and is still many years away from retirement, while the other spouse stayed at home to care for the children and would not be able to earn nearly as much income, the court may order a division of property that reflects each spouse’s ability to be self-sufficient after the divorce.

 The court will look at how long the parties were married.
 They will consider the length of time from the date of marriage to the date of separation, as well as the total amount of time from the wedding to the divorce.
 How this may impact the equitable distribution of property depends on each couple’s circumstances.